KartikDevSharma/LeetCode_Solutions/medium/947/Most Stones Removed with Same Row or Column.md

 #### **1. Problem Recap**

-Given `n` stones on a 2D plane at integer coordinates, we need to determine the maximum number of stones that can be removed.
+Given $n$ stones on a 2D plane at integer coordinates, the goal is to determine the maximum number of stones that can be removed.
 A stone can be removed if it shares a row or column with at least one other stone.

 #### **2. Key Insight**

-The core insight is that the maximum number of stones that can be removed equals the total number of stones minus the number of connected components on the grid.
+The maximum number of stones that can be removed equals the total number of stones minus the number of connected components on the grid.

 #### **3. Graph Representation**

-Consider the stones and their relationships as a graph:
+The stones and their relationships can be modeled as a graph:
 - **Nodes**: Each stone is a node.
-- **Edges**: There is an edge between two nodes if the corresponding stones share the same row or the same column.
+- **Edges**: An edge exists between two nodes if the corresponding stones share the same row or column.

-**Connected Component**: A connected component is a group of stones such that every stone in the group is connected directly or indirectly (via other stones) through shared rows or columns.
+**Connected Component**: A connected component is a group of stones such that every stone in the group is connected, directly or indirectly, through shared rows or columns.

 #### **4. Lemma: Maximum Stones Removable from a Connected Component**

-**Lemma**: In a connected component of `k` stones, the maximum number of removable stones is `k - 1`.
+**Lemma**: In a connected component of $k$ stones, the maximum number of removable stones is $k - 1$.

-**Proof**:
-1. **Base Case**: If `k = 1` (a single stone), no stones can be removed.
+**Inductive Proof**:

+1. **Base Case (k ≤ 2)**:
+   - For $k = 1$: No stones can be removed, so $k - 1 = 0$.
+   - For $k = 2$: One stone can be removed, so $k - 1 = 1$.

-2. **Induction Step**: For `k > 1`:
+2. **Induction Hypothesis**:
-   - Start by picking any stone in the component.
-Since it's connected to at least one other stone, we can remove it.
+   - Assume the statement holds for all connected components with $k$ stones.

+3. **Inductive Step**:
+   - Consider a connected component $C$ of size $k + 1$.
+   - Label each stone in $C$ with the number of other stones in $C$ it shares a coordinate with.
-   - Move to the next stone and repeat the process.
+   - Remove the stone with the smallest label and decrement the labels of stones that share a coordinate with this removed stone.
-   - Continue until only one stone remains, which cannot be removed.
-   - Thus, in a component of `k` stones, we can remove `k - 1` stones.
+   - The remaining component(s) have a combined size of $k$.
+No stone could be isolated in this process since if it were, the component would have been of size $≤ 2$ originally.
+   - By the induction hypothesis, we can remove $k - 1$ stones from the remaining component(s), allowing a total of $k$ stones to be removed from $C$.

+Thus, the maximum number of stones that can be removed from a connected component of size $k + 1$ is $k$.

 #### **5. Theorem: Maximum Removable Stones**